meilisearch/documentation/advanced_guides/asynchronous_updates.md

 ### Understanding updates

-Updates returns the following informations:
+Updates returns the following information:
 * **status**: State of the action (enqueued, processed)
 * **updateId**: Id of the update
 * **type**: Information about the action type